jperradin/nexus/docs/api_reference.md

 ### LatticeSettings

-Settings for specifying lattice parameters and application.
+Configuration parameters for the simulation cell lattice.
+Controls whether a custom lattice is applied, the lattice matrix values, and whether the lattice is read from an external file.

 #### Attributes